 Do you have any idea how my heart pounded hitting “publish” on the last article?
 I was worried I might’ve gotten things wrong, or worded them insensitively.
 I am terrified of disappointing my readers.
-I am doubly terrified of being attacked by ultra-woke Tumblr teens.
+I am doubly terrified of being attacked by ultra-woke TikTok teens.
 These aren’t low-key subjects.
 If you get them wrong, you’re gonna hear about it.

 That said, to grow as a writer, you’ve gotta use your platform to write about the kinds of topics that intimidate and scare you.

 You will probably get some tedious comments, but it’s worth it for the unique opportunity to engage your audience.
 Remember that your audience trusts you.
 Otherwise they wouldn’t read what you write.
 That gives you a unique “in” to inspire folks who might otherwise be hard to reach.